 What About Consumer Abuse?

-In looking at those who filed chargeback claims even after receiving the item, the largest majority (29.4%) had received the item, but later than they should have — in other words, they felt cheated themselves.
+In looking at those who filed chargeback for goods not received, the largest majority (29.4%) had received the item, but later than they should have — in other words, they felt cheated themselves.
 Another 17.2% felt the item was not what they expected, but they couldn’t return it.
 And approximately 12% simply felt that the company was successful enough to absorb the cost of the transaction.

 In other words, customers were “self-serving” their own form of customer service.